mjhea0/pineapple/README.md

 The page is a responsive scroll.

-The landingpage (Home) will display a repeating gif images.
+The landingpage (Home) will display a repeating gif image.

 User scrolls and sees 3 tour options.